-future pathways for global socioeconomic development omic growth, education, urbanisation and technological ombined with RCPs in the scenarios developed for Towards fine plausible combinations of socioeconomic development actories.
+Shared Socioeconomic Pathways (Intergovernmental Panel on Climate Change) Used to define plausible future pathways for global socioeconomic development such as population, economic growth, education, urbanisation and technological development.
+SSPs are combined with RCPs in the scenarios developed for Towards Climate Resilience, to define plausible combinations of socioeconomic development and global warming trajectories.